M1R4J/AI-chatbot-Buddy-/README.md

 ## Buddy-AI-Studying-Assistant-Using-Python

-This project is an AI assistant that can help you with your studies, and can be your buddy!
+This project is an AI assistant that can help you with your studies and can be your buddy!

 ## Features